 Features

 The rod comes in two pieces, which is optimal for transportation and protection.
-I generally keep my 12′ Penn Battalion surf rod tucked behind the rear seat of my pickup so I am always ready when the opportunity presents itself.
+I generally keep my 12′ Penn Battalion surf rod tucked behind the rear seat of my pickup, so I am always ready when the opportunity presents itself.

-Fuji® aluminum oxide guides – The stainless steel structure of the guides are strong and durable.
-They’re made with aluminum oxide which allows for the line to smoothly run through each guide without too much friction.
-These aluminum oxide guides provide smooth retrievals and casts for both mono and braided lines.
+The stainless steel structure of the guides is solid and durable.
+They’re made with aluminum oxide, allowing the line to run smoothly through each guide without too much friction.
+These aluminum oxide guides provide smooth retrievals and casts for mono and braided lines.

-Rubber shrink tube handles – One of the most outstanding features of this surf rod is the rubber shrink tube handles.
+One of the most outstanding features of this surf rod is the rubber shrink tube handles.
 These handles provide the maximum amount of grip during wet and slippery conditions.

 Features at a Glance

-- 2 piece graphite composite blank
+- 2-piece graphite composite blank

 - Fuji® stainless steel and aluminum oxide guides